Lake Caliraya: Development of the area

 Lake Caliraya was rediscovered in the late 60's by the Nieto and De Padua families who then popularized the lake to Manila's elite and expatriate communities.
 By the acquisition and consolidation of land titles surrounding the lake, they constructed a residential resort subdivision known as Sierra Lakes and the Dos Lagos Club for residents (now known as Lagos del Sol).
 Property values increased even more so when the main road to the lake was paved courtesy of a grant from the Japanese government and the refurbishing of the hydroelectric plant in 2004.
-Lake Caliraya eventually became a high-end neighborhood of vacation homes for the rich and famous.
+Lake Caliraya eventually became a high-end neighborhood of vacation homes for the elites.

-During the 1980s, Lake Caliraya's surroundings were occupied by the local squatters and bandits posing as NPA New People's Army, which affected tourism and development.
-Nevertheless, since 1985, there has been major real estate developed with the construction of several small resorts and Caliraya Springs, a golf course and country club.
-Despite the proliferation of squatters on the roadside due to the negligence of government agencies such as the DPWH (Dept of Public Works and Highways) and Napocor (National Power Corporation), Caliraya continues to be a haven for the rich and the elite, with activities including largemouth bass fishing, wind surfing, kite boarding, wake boarding, jet skiing, water skiing, boating, golf, camping, and other sporting and recreational outdoor activities.
+During the 1980s, Lake Caliraya's surroundings were occupied by the locals with members of the New People's Army (NPA), which fought against destruction of local livelihood.
+Nevertheless, since the mid-1980s, there has been major real estate developments along the shores of the lake, with the construction of several small resorts and Caliraya Springs, a golf course and country club.
+Caliraya continues to be a haven for recreation, with activities including largemouth bass fishing, wind surfing, kite boarding, wake boarding, jet skiing, water skiing, boating, golf, camping, and other sporting and recreational outdoor activities.
 Property values remain high, and a new generation of developments, both private and commercial, are slowly coming onstream.